danagoodridge/Flixsters/README.md

 <img src="https://github.com/danagoodridge/Flixsters/blob/master/walkthrough(unit%201%20part%202).gif" width=400><br>

 ### Notes
-Describe any challenges encountered while building the app.
-I had a challenge with doing some of the bonous
+I had a challenge with doing some of the bonous parts, specifically the adding colour to the ationbar.
+I wasn't able to follow the instructions effectively.

 ### Open-source libraries used